satnet-project/generic-client/docs/structureClient.rst

 .. py:function:: __init__(self, queue, callback, TCPSignal, parent = None)

+    Connects the thread to the callback function.

 .. py:function:: doWork(self, TCPSocket)

+    It collects the frames from the TCP connection.

 .. py:function:: catchValue(self, frame, address)

+    Method that collects the received frame and returns it as a signal.

 +-----------------+--------------------------+------------------------+
 | Module          | Class                    | Methods                |